berkshelf/ridley/README.md

 ## Usage

-Require Ridley into your application
+Require Ridley into your application:

     require 'ridley'